Università Cattolica del Sacro Cuore: Media

 The publishing house of UCSC is Vita e pensiero, founded in 1918.
 The owner is the Istituto Giuseppe Toniolo di Studi Superiori.

 The following are the publications and magazines of the UCSC.
 Vita e pensiero, founded in 1914 by Agostino Gemelli, has been the official magazine of the Cattolica since its inception.
 Presenza is the UCSC in-house organ, examining topical issues and the latest news of the university.
-The magazine is divided into two main parts. the first covering services and current affairs, and the second devoted to news from the headquarters of Cattolica (Milan, Brescia, Piacenza-Cremona and Rome).
+The magazine is divided into two main parts.
+The first covers services and current affairs, and the second is devoted to news from the headquarters of Cattolica (Milan, Brescia, Piacenza-Cremona and Rome).
 The magazine is distributed free to faculty, students, graduates, and opinion makers at the national level.
 Comunicare is a bimonthly magazine, founded in 1990, for the School of Medicine and Surgery of Rome and the Policlinico Agostino Gemelli.

 Youcatt, the web TV of the UCSC (Brescia), debuted in September 2009 and is in charge of the university hosted events, foreign experiences of students, and topical issues.
 It also carries "Books in brief".
 In 2011 Youcatt won the award Teletopi for the best Italian web TV.

-In UCSC there are some student media like Radio Catt and TV Catt, which were founded in 2012.
+In UCSC, there are some student media like Radio Catt and TV Catt, which were founded in 2012.